-Substance abuse in the workplace affects everyone involved.
+Substance use in the workplace affects everyone involved.
 Like most people, individuals who have a drug addiction have to work to earn money.
 When they are using drugs while working, it puts the health and safety of everyone else at risk.
 When an individual is abusing drugs, they need an addiction treatment center for help.

-The employer also suffers when employees abuse drugs or alcohol.
+The employer also suffers when employees use drugs or alcohol.
 Because the individual is more likely to have problems at work, they may quit or get fired.
 This causes a higher turnover rate and costly training of new employees.
 Ultimately, everyone at work ends up suffering when someone has an addiction.

 How Do You Know If Someone Is Using Drugs?